kevjallen/static-site/README.md

 The stack must be manually deployed one time from a local machine.

-After initial deployment, it will update itself (self-mutate) during its normal execution.
+After the initial deployment, it will update itself during normal execution.